 In addition, employees seeking to claim unfair dismissal in relation to whistleblowing can apply to the Circuit Court to continue their employment (in the form of an interim relief order) without any reduction in pay or benefits.

 To be successful in bringing a claim, an employee must show that they have “substantial grounds” for linking the dismissal with the protected disclosure made.

 Given the relatively low threshold for the burden of proof and the potentially high costs associated with a successful claim, it is easy to see why employers should be cautious in relation to such matters.
 If you are concerned that you may be subject to a claim for unfair dismissal on the grounds of a protected disclosure, Lavelle Partners can assist you.
 Our team of employment law Solicitors are well acquainted with the Protected Disclosures Act 2014, and based on the facts of the case, will recommend a course of action to protect your financial, commercial and reputation interests.

-contact Lavelle Partners in confidence on (01) 644 5800.
+For further information on workplace whistleblowing for employers in Ireland, please contact Lavelle Partners in confidence on (01) 644 5800.